 Applications will go through an initial screening process, to verify the applicant has met the minimum qualifications, if the applicant qualifies they will be placed on a certification list along with other qualified applicants.
 The Certification List along with the application will be sent to the Department Head or Designee for review.
 Whether the applicant qualified or did not qualify they will be notified by mail.
 If an applicant did qualify, it could take a couple of weeks to be notified of an interview.
 For more information, visit our Human Resources Page.

-If the opening has a closing date, it will be on the Human Resources Page and posted in the Board of Supervisors office for two weeks.
+If the opening has a closing date, it will be on the Human Resources Page and posted in the Graham County General Services Building, 921 W. Thatcher Blvd, Safford AZ for two weeks.
 Once the position closes, it will be removed.
 For open until filled / open continuous positions, they are updated / re-advertised, when the Department needs more applications to fill the position.
 For further inquiries, please contact the Human Resources Office.

 An Elevation Certificate is a document needed to obtain flood insurance.

 If the County does not have one on file, you will need to hire a Licensed Civil Engineer or Licensed Land Surveyor to create one for you.

 A Drainage Clearance is a form and/or plan prepared by an engineer that provides the information necessary to protect improvements from damage to the proposed improvements in a 100-year storm event.